zzixM/Portfolio-V0.1/README.md

                 and Flexbox curently and Grid

 Planned responsiveness page update:
-- index (going to add a grid display)
+- index (going to add a grid display soon)